eyedeekay/sam-forwarder/README.md

 has much less real use than TCP.
 Turns out UDP was less broken than I thought though.
 Yay.

+Since it seems to be doing UDP now, if you'd like to donate to further development there are some wallet addresses at the bottom of this readme for now.

 ## building
 Just: